IQEngine/IQEngine/infra/README.md

 For running the app on EC2 using Amazon Linux 2023, with https working:

+Open port 80 and 443 in the security group page, source should be 0.0.0.0/0

+Add the A records to cloudflare, then wait 30m before doing the certbot stuff

 ```bash
 sudo yum update -y
 sudo yum install -y git